 I want to riff on the final point just a bit more…

-Because the truth is, you have to KNOW that YOU ARE strong enough to take another step forward, every single day.
-Feeling otherwise is just that – a feeling, not a fact!
+Truth is, you have to KNOW that YOU ARE strong enough to take another step forward, every single day.
+Feeling otherwise is just that, a feeling, not a fact!

 So if you only take one point away from this post, let it be this: